tomzx/blog.tomrochette.com-content/agi/books/jeff-hawkins-on-intelligence/article.md

 Here we do a little bit of thinking about the network itself.
 If it was a single input neuron connected to all of the neurons in the brain, then in a single step, all neurons would have been reached.
 However this design is highly unlikely as it would require every single neuron to be connected to that input neuron.

 Then we think of the brain as a tree structure.
 With 100 levels, it is very likely for the brain to be fully covered.
-However a tree structure implies that there would be no consolidation of information.
+However, if the signal goes from the root to the leaves, then the tree structure implies that there would be no consolidation of information.
 Neurons would be fired, but at no point would a neuron say "yeap, that's a cat alright".
 It would be more like "I saw a paw", "I saw some ears", "I saw a tail", but nothing aggregating all of these indices.
+If, on the other hand we let the signal to flow from leaves to the root, and also consider that the signal may terminate at any internal node and act as "conscious" output, then this architecture becomes a lot more interesting.

 <tbc></tbc>